 PURPOSE . . .
-Proceeds from the sale of the Certificates will be used for (i) constructing and improving streets, roads, alleys and sidewalks, and related utility relocation, drainage, signalization, landscaping, lighting and signage and including acquiring land and interests in land therefor; (ii) constructing and equipping municipal drainage improvements, including flood control and flood mitigation improvements and acquiring land therefor; (iii) constructing, acquiring, installing and equipping additions, extensions and improvements to the City's waterworks and sewer system; and (iv) paying legal, fiscal, engineering and architectural fees in connection with such projects and paying costs of issuance of the Certificates.
+Proceeds from the sale of the Certificates will be used for (i) constructing and improving streets, roads, alleys and sidewalks, and related utility relocation, drainage, signalization, landscaping, lighting and signage and including acquiring land and interests in land therefor; (ii) constructing and equipping municipal drainage improvements, including flood control and flood mitigation improvements and acquiring land therefor; (iii) constructing, acquiring, installing and equipping additions, extensions and improvements to the City's waterworks and sewer system; (iv) acquiring, constructing, installing and equipping park and recreational improvements in the City; and (v) paying legal, fiscal, engineering and architectural fees in connection with such projects and paying costs of issuance of the Certificates.